fbpx

 • Dangerous dog owners must maintain liability insurance or a surety bond of at least $50,000, insuring the owner for any personal injuries inflicted by the dangerous dog.

-Attorneys for dog bites in Oklahoma
+Compensation for dog bite injuries in Oklahoma

 NEED HELP?
 Schedule a consultation with Oklahoma Dog Bite Lawyer team at Dakota Low today.
 Call 405.601.8899.